 Romance Languages

-Broaden your worldview by learning the languages and exploring the cultures of French, Spanish, Italian, and Latin.
+Broaden your worldview by exploring French and Francophone, Spanish and Latin American, and Italian languages and cultures.
 Romance Languages fosters global citizenship through the study of literature and media, while developing skills in oral communication, grammar, and composition.

 Romance Languages at STU